CrisH2307/BTP200-The-Object-Oriented-Paradigm/README.md

 - WS02 : 20/20 <br />

 Part #1<br>
 Missing Ownership/Citation Comments ➠ All the files that you submit must contain your name, student id, and your Seneca email.
-There is a reminder just before you submit the files.<br>
+There is a reminder just before you submit the files.

-Also, all files must contain a comment specifying if the work in that file is done by you, or parts of it were received as help from somewhere else (and the source of the help).<br><br>
+Also, all files must contain a comment specifying if the work in that file is done by you, or parts of it were received as help from somewhere else (and the source of the help).<br>

 Part #2<br>
 Improvement ➠ Add comments to your code.<br>